giovannic/sbibm/README.md

 $ pip install sbibm
 ```

-ODE based models (currently SIR and Lotka-Volterra models) use [Julia](https://julialang.org) via [`diffeqtorch`](https://github.com/sbi-benchmark/diffeqtorch).
-If you are planning to use these tasks, please additionally follow the [installation instructions of `diffeqtorch`](https://github.com/sbi-benchmark/diffeqtorch#installation).
-If you are not planning to simulate these tasks for now, you can skip this step.
+ODE based models (currently SIR and Lotka-Volterra models) use PyTorch's native `torchdiffeq` library, which is included as a dependency.

 ## Quickstart